Water-Melon/Melang/docs/set.md

 sys.print(Tom.name);
 ```

-The first line is calling method *init*, this method initiates object *Tom*'s properties.
+The first line is calling method `init`, this method initiates object `Tom`'s properties.

-The last line outputs *Tom*'s name.
+The last line outputs `Tom`'s name.

-And we can see, if we want to visit an object's property or method, we need to use operator *.* (dot).
-Left of operator . is an object and right is object's property or method.
+And we can see, if we want to access an object's property or method, we need to use operator `.` (dot).
+Left of operator `.` is an object and right is object's property or method.

-Back to the topic *this*.
-In this example, *this* is a reference of object *Tom*.
-So modifications on *this* will directly affect on *Tom*.
-So the result of the last one statement is 'Tom Moore'.
+Back to the topic `this`.
+In this example, `this` is a reference of object `Tom`.
+So modifications on `this` will directly affect on `Tom`.
+So the output of the last one statement is `Tom Moore`.